cartoon-raccoon/cogsy/README.md

 **macOS, Windows, and Linux**

 Cogsy is currently broken on Windows 10, due to an ncurses dependency.
 This bug is being worked on right now.

+_Due to a dependency using a nightly-only feature, the stable toolchain will not compile Cogsy.
+You have to install and compile Cogsy with the nightly toolchain._

+To switch to the nightly toolchain, run:

+`rustup default nightly`

+It's really sad, I know.

 Cogsy can be installed from crates.io, the official Rust package registry: